Warning Signs of Alzheimer's Disease

 Changes in Personality

 It is not uncommon for people's personalities to change a bit with age.
 Some people become crotchety.
-The changes in the personality of someone with Alzheimer's is often quite out of character.
+The changes in the personality of someone with Alzheimer's are often quite out of character.
 They may become fearful, confused or withdrawn.
-A person with Alzheimer's may become suspicious of a neighbourhood child or scared of the UPS delivery person.
+A person with Alzheimer's may become suspicious of a neighborhood child or scared of the UPS delivery person.

 Loss of Initiative